shrau456/Prodigy_cs_02/README.md

-# Prodigy_cs_02
-A simple yet effective Image Encryption &amp; Decryption tool built using Python.
-This project demonstrates how basic pixel-level operations like XOR, pixel shifting, and swapping can be used to secure images.
+# Pixel Manipulation for Image Encryption
+This project is a Python-based Image Encryption Tool that uses pixel manipulation techniques to secure images.
+It applies a simple XOR (Exclusive OR) operation on each pixel using a secret key to transform the image into an encrypted format.
+The same process is used for decryption, making it a reversible and lossless encryption method.
 # Features
-- Image Encryption using pixel manipulation
+- Encrypt images using XOR operation
-- Image Decryption with the same key
+- Decrypt images using the same key
-- Key-based security (0–255)
+- Key-based encryption (0–255)
-- Reversible operations (no data loss)
-- Image comparison (accuracy check)
+- Fast and efficient pixel processing
-- Supports formats like JPG and PNG
+- Supports multiple image formats (JPG, PNG)
+- Simple CLI-based interface
 # How It Works
 🔐 Encryption
-- Pixel values are shifted using a key
+- Convert image into pixel array
-- XOR operation is applied
+- Apply XOR operation with key
-- Adjacent pixels are swapped
+- Save encrypted image

 🔓 Decryption
-- Pixel swapping is reversed
+- Load encrypted image
+- Apply XOR with same key
+- Restore original image

-- XOR operation is applied again
+ - XOR is reversible:
-- Pixel values are restored
+   - Encrypted ⊕ Key = Original
+# Installation
+Install dependencies:
+ pip install pillow numpy